-In conjunction with the Lancaster Barnstormers, veterans groups and local sponsors, I am inviting residents to begin registering for the 2017 “Salute to Veterans.”
-This year’s event will be held on Friday, May 19, at 5:15 p.m. at Clipper Magazine Stadium, located at 650 N. Prince St. Gates open at 4 p.m.
+In conjunction with the Lancaster Barnstormers, veterans groups and local sponsors, I am inviting residents to begin registering for the 2019 “Salute to Veterans.”
+An online registration form for free admission for one veteran and a guest can be found at Rep.Mentzer.com.
+This year’s event will be held on Saturday, June 1, at 5:15 p.m. at Clipper Magazine Stadium, located at 650 N. Prince St. Gates open at 4 p.m.

 Tax season is upon us.
-For many people, this means having to choose between paying high fees to have their taxes prepared by a third party and attempting the filing process on their own.
+For many people, this means having to choose between paying high fees to have their taxes prepared by a third party or attempting the filing process on their own.